Planning and Information Resources

 The Database Systems and Data Processing department, led by Maureen Castaldi, is responsible for the management, design, control, content and support of all administrative database systems and data processing functions.
 Staff members implement database standards and procedures that ensure the reliability and security of the data and determine database technology strategic direction.

 The Office of Network Infrastructure (ONI), led by Ron Skutnick, provides leadership and management of communications network operations and services for data, voice and video networking needs.
 It supports the University community in planning for network expansion, monitors network capacity and availability, and assures critical network services.
-The Office of Network Infrastructure provides a full suite of campus telephone solutions while also supporting Internet and Internet2 connectivity.
+The Office of Network Infrastructure provides a full suite of campus telephone solutions while also supporting Internet connectivity.
 The department also manages the University’s Royal Card (ID card) transaction system and reader network, and a wide array of wired and wireless network services.

 Systems & Operations